-Action # Title Description Total Funds Contributing 1 Software Development Continue development of software for student information system and mobile application for Android and iOS.
-This is a continuing action, and its success is noted by 55.9% of Fresno County Foster Youth graduating or otherwise completing high school programs.
-No

-Action # Title Description Total Funds Contributing 2 Data Collection Foster Youth staff will collect Foster Youth students' educational data from Fresno County LEAs electronically and manually.
-This is a continuing action, and its success is noted by 55.9% of Fresno County Foster Youth graduating or otherwise completing high school programs.
-No 3 Educational Records Foster Youth staff using the data base system will support the communication between Child Welfare and Juvenile Probation staff and Fresno County LEAs to expedite the transfer of the education records of Foster Youth students.
-This is a continuing action, and its success is noted by 55.9% of Fresno County Foster Youth graduating or otherwise completing high school programs.
-No 4 Education Plans Foster Youth staff will support Fresno County LEAs in developing education plans for Foster Youth students to maintain or increase the percentage of Foster Youth students who graduate from high school.
-This is a continuing action, and its success is noted by 55.9% of Fresno County Foster Youth graduating or otherwise completing high school programs.
-No 5 School Transition Support Juvenile Probation education liaisons and Foster Youth staff will develop education plans and facilitate school transition for Fresno County Court and Community Schools.
-This is a continuing action, and its success is noted by 55.9% of Fresno County Foster Youth graduating or otherwise completing high school programs.
-No
+Action # Title Description Total Funds Contributing 1 Software and Mobile Application Development Continue development of software for student information system and mobile application for Android and iOS.
+This is a continuing action, and its success is noted, in DataQuest for the 2019-2020 school year, by 55.9% of Fresno County Foster Youth graduating or otherwise completing high school programs. \$205,463.00 No 2 Data Collection Foster Youth staff will collect Foster Youth students' educational data from Fresno County LEAs electronically and manually.
+This is a continuing action, and its success is noted, in DataQuest for the 2019-2020 school year, by 55.9% of Fresno County Foster Youth graduating or otherwise completing high school programs. \$57,653.00 No 3 Educational Records Foster Youth staff using the data base system will support the communication between Child Welfare and Juvenile Probation staff and Fresno County LEAs to expedite the transfer of the education records of Foster Youth students.
+This is a continuing action, and its success is noted, in DataQuest for the 2019-2020 school year, by 55.9% of Fresno County Foster Youth graduating or otherwise completing high school programs. \$29,554.00 No 4 Education PlansFoster Youth staff will support Fresno County LEAs in developing education plans for Foster Youth students to maintain or increase the percentage of Foster Youth students who graduate from high school.
+This is a continuing action, and its success is noted, in DataQuest for the 2019-2020 school year, by 55.9% of Fresno County Foster Youth graduating or otherwise completing high school programs. \$209,012.00 No 5 School Transition Support Juvenile Probation education liaisons and Foster Youth staff will develop education plans and facilitate school transition for Fresno County Court and Community Schools.
+This is a continuing action, and its success is noted, in DataQuest for the 2019-2020 school year, by 55.9% of Fresno County Foster Youth graduating or otherwise completing high school programs. \$27,105.00 No